robertorcosta/azure-docs.pt-br/articles/active-directory/saas-apps/workday-inbound-tutorial.md

 #### <a name="how-do-i-uninstall-the-provisioning-agent"></a>Como desinstalar o Agente de Provisionamento?

-* Entre no Windows Server onde o agente de provisionamento está instalado.
+* Sign in to the Windows server where the Provisioning Agent is installed.
 * Vá até o menu **Painel de controle** -> **Desinstalar ou alterar um programa**
 * Desinstale os programas a seguir:
   * Agente de Provisionamento do Microsoft Azure AD Connect